intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This branch contains fixes to Linus' tree after drm-next has been merged during
 the merge window.
-Fixes are first applied to drm-intel-next-queued, and
+Fixes are first applied to drm-intel-next, and cherry-picked
-cherry-picked to drm-intel-fixes.
+to drm-intel-fixes.
 The fixes are then merged through drm-fixes.
+Valid
-Valid from -rc1 to the kernel release.
+from -rc1 to the kernel release.

 Usually Linus releases each -rc on a Sunday, and drm-intel-fixes gets rebased on
 that the following Monday.
 Usually this is a fast-forward.
 The pull request to